-- the development of a new application for PCT in sample preparation; - the advancement and validation of our understanding of PCT within an area of life sciences in which we already have products; - the demonstration of the effectiveness of PCT to specific research scientists who we believe can have a positive impact on market acceptance of PCT; and - the expectation of peer-reviewed publications and/or presentations at scientific meetings by a third party on the merits of PCT.
+- the development of a new application for PCT in sample preparation; - the advancement and validation of our understanding of PCT within an area of life sciences in which we already have products; the demonstration of the effectiveness of PCT to specific research scientists whom we believe can have a positive impact on market acceptance of PCT; and - the expectation of peer-reviewed publications and/or presentations at scientific meetings by a third party on the merits of PCT.

-Since we initiated our collaboration program in June 2005, we have placed Barocycler instruments in 178 sites, resulting in publications and presentations by third party researchers citing the use of our PCT platform.
+Since we initiated our collaboration program in June 2005, we have placed Barocycler instruments in multiple sites, resulting in increasing number of publications and presentations by third party researchers.
 We believe that this program has provided, and continues to provide us with independent and objective data about PCT from well respected laboratories throughout the United States.
-Below is a list of selected publications by various researchers based on their experiences with PCT:
+Below is a list of selected publications that have been made by various researchers based on their experiences with PCT: